ocaml-multicore/ocaml-tsan/README.md

 1. **A run-time library** to track accesses to shared data and report races
 2. **Compiler instrumentation** that emits calls to the run-time library

-Internally the run-time library in 1. combines two existing approaches (described in more detail in the WBIA'09 paper):
-- **locksets** - associated with each shared memory location (an empty lockset intersection indicates a potential race)
-- **a happens-before (HB) relation** - to communicate event orderings that we are certain of
+Internally the run-time library associates with each word of application memory at least 2 “shadow words”.
+Each shadow word contains information about a recent memory access to that word, including a “scalar clock”.
+Those clocks serve to establish a happens-before (HB) relation, i.e. an event orderings that we are certain of.

 This information is maintained as a “shadow state” in a separate memory region, and updated at every (instrumented) memory access.
 A data race is reported every time two memory accesses are made to overlapping memory regions, and:
 - one of them is a write, and
 - there is no established happens-before relation between them.
+More information about TSan's algorithm on [their wiki](https://github.com/google/sanitizers/wiki/ThreadSanitizerAlgorithm).

 The run-time library is reusable across different programming languages (C,C++,Go, ...).